Council Practice, Tuesday, 11/18, 6:45 pm - all welcome

 Full Moon Ceremony

 The Ryaku Fusatsu, or Bodhisattva Ceremony, honors the Buddhas and Ancestors at (or close to) the full moon for a ritual of confession, taking refuge, and committing to the precepts.
 It is an age-old tradition with roots in Shakyamuni Buddha's sangha's forest practice.
 It emphasizes letting go and beginning again, keeping our zen practice vital and full of heart.
-Watch the calendar for dates when we will offer this practice.
+Our next Bodhisattva Ceremony will be during Rohatsu sesshin. .

 See our Programs page and Calendar for more information.